guy-black/chronogopher/README.md

 # roadmap to 1.0

-- set constants for controls
-- organize code
+- organize code and config file

 # maybe in the future